-Author responsibilities and malpractice statement comes from „Responsible research publication: international standards for authors“ by Elizabeth Wager & Sabine Kleinert:
+Author responsibilities and malpractice statement come from „Responsible research publication: international standards for authors“ by Elizabeth Wager & Sabine Kleinert:

 - The research being reported should have been conducted in an ethical and responsible manner and should comply with all relevant legislation.

-- Researchers should strive to describe their methods clearly and unambiguously so that their findings can be confirmed by others.
+- Authors should strive to describe their methods clearly and unambiguously so that their findings can be confirmed by others.

-- Researchers should adhere to publication requirements that the submitted work is original, is not plagiarized, and has not been published elsewhere.
+- Authors should adhere to publication requirements that the submitted work is original, is not plagiarized, and has not been published elsewhere.

-- Authors should take the collective responsibility for the submitted and published work.
+- Authors should take collective responsibility for the submitted and published work.

 - The authorship of research publications should accurately reflect individuals’ contributions to the work and its reporting.